tirnovanuaurel/cb-angular-test/README.md

 You have *4 hours* to complete the test.

 Based on the data within the `menu` endpoint.
-You will need to generate functional views: a single pool coupon and an official pool view.
+You will need to generate functional views (not css only): a single pool coupon and an official pool view.
 For UI/UX inspiration you can have a look at our product website.
 Anything extra would be a bonus.
 *You can find more details about what is a betting pool on Google or our blog.*

 ##### 3.1 Requirements for basic test